samchon/tgrid.com/en/README.md

 Do you agree with me?

 ### 1.3.
 Remote Function Call
-**TGrid** realizes the true [Grid Computing](#12-grid-computing) through *Remote Function Call*.
+**TGrid** realizes the true ${{ Grid Computing }} through *Remote Function Call*.
 It literally calling remote system's functions are possible.
 With the *Remote Function Call*, you can access to objects of remote system as if they have been in my memory from the beginning.

 With **TGrid** and *Remote Function Call*, it's possible to handle remote system's objects and functions as if they're mine from the beginning.
 Do you think what that sentence means?
 Right, being able to call objects and functions of the remote system, it means that current and remote system are integrated into a <u>single virtual computer</u>.

-However, whatever [Grid Computing](#12-grid-computing) and *Remote Function Call* are, you've only heard theoretical stories.
+However, whatever ${{ Grid Computing }} and *Remote Function Call* are, you've only heard theoretical stories.
 Now, it's time to see the real program code.
 Let's see the demonstration code and feel the *Remote Function Call*.
 If you want to know more about the below demonstration code, read a lesson [Learn from Examples](https://tgrid.dev/en/tutorial/examples.html) wrote into the [Guide Documents](https://tgrid.dev).

 #### [`composite-calculator/server.ts`](https://github.com/samchon/tgrid.examples/blob/master/src/projects/composite-calculator/server.ts)
 ```typescript